ropensci/gittargets/README.md

 2. Target data is uploaded and tracked continuously, which means the user does not need to proactively take data snapshots.

-However, not all users have access to [AWS](https://aws.amazon.com), not everyone is able or willing to pay the monetary costs of cloud storage for every single version of every single target, and uploads and downloads to and from the cloud may bottleneck some pipelines.
-`gittargets` fills this niche with a data versioning system that is
+However, not all users have access to cloud services like [AWS](https://aws.amazon.com), not everyone is able or willing to pay the monetary costs of cloud storage for every single version of every single target, and uploads and downloads to and from the cloud may bottleneck some pipelines. `gittargets` fills this niche with a data versioning system that is

 1. Entirely local, and
 2. Entirely opt-in: users pick and choose when to register data